 Sifting and Review Stage

-Before sending an appeal to a School for response, appeals will be considered by two senior members of University staff (the Sifting Panel) to determine whether the student has presented sufficient evidence and/or a sufficiently compelling case.
-Appeals which are deemed not to be supported by sufficient evidence and/or a sufficient compelling case will be rejected.
-Any appeals that are rejected will be reviewed by two further senior members of University staff (the Review Panel).
+Before sending an appeal to a School for response, appeals will be considered by two members of University staff (the Sifting Panel) to determine whether the student has presented sufficient evidence and/or a sufficiently compelling case.
+Appeals which are deemed not to be supported by sufficient evidence and/or a sufficiently compelling case will be rejected.
+Any appeals that are rejected will be reviewed by two further members of University staff (the Review Panel).
 Staff appointed to Sifting and Review Panels will have had no previous knowledge of, or involvement in, the student's case.

 A decision to reject an appeal through the Sifting and Review Process is final and these students will have no further right of appeal within the University.
 If a student considers that there has been maladministration in the processing of their appeal, they may submit a complaint to the Northern Ireland Public Services Ombudsman (NIPSO).